matheuristic/plan9port-config/README.md

 - `lw`: List Acme windows (including window ID, whether the window is a directory window, and if the window is dirty).
 A fancier version of running the `Edit X` Sam command.
+- `mvto`: Rename current Acme window file, and updates the tag after.
+  Uses `git mv` if the file part of a Git repository, `mv` otherwise.
 - `rg+`: Wrapper for running [ripgrep](https://github.com/BurntSushi/ripgrep) with output that can be plumbed.
 Note that for modified open files in Acme, the saved